NexQuake / Documentation

 terminating Selected for shutdown; removed when process exits.

-Observing Pools
+Observing Servers

-slist in the console shows one row per autoscaled pool with the instance count appended to the users column (e.g. 2/16 ×3 means 2 players across 3 instances with a 16-player aggregate cap).
+slist in the console shows one row per autoscaled server with the instance count appended to the users column (e.g. 2/16 ×3 means 2 players across 3 instances with a 16-player aggregate cap).
 Entries that are not autoscaling omit the instance suffix.

 Background Music (BGM)